zzaid17/humanoid-robot-project/README.md

 The physical connection of the laser scanner was investigated and looked fine, though defective hardware could still be a factor.
 Another potential cause is the scanner overheating since it becomes warm to the touch after leaving it on for an extended period.

-Using the generated map, autonomous navigation can be implemented by using something like the ROS 2 navigation stack.
+Using the generated map, autonomous navigation can be implemented by using something the ROS 2 navigation stack.
 The `robot_localization` package should be fixed so that it builds properly.
 It can then be used to convert IMU data to odometry data for the map using the `ekf.launch` node, which also implements a Kalman filter for noise reduction in the gyroscope and acceleration data.